Products in double categories, revisited

 that is uniquely determined by the family of cells on the right, using the universal property of the coproduct of $F\vec{m}$ in $\dbl{E}$.
-Thus, a colax functor $F$ preserves coproducts just when the components $\Phi_{\vec{x}}$ and $\Phi_{\vec{m}}$ are all isomorphisms in $\dbl{E}_0$ and $\dbl{E}_1$, respectively.
+By definition, the morphism of adjunctions $(\Phi, 1)$ is \define{strong} just when $\Phi$ is a natural isomorphism.
+Thus, a colax functor $F$ preserves coproducts just when the canonical comparisons $\Phi_{\vec{x}}$ and $\Phi_{\vec{m}}$ are all isomorphisms in $\dbl{E}_0$ and $\dbl{E}_1$, respectively.

-\begin{example}[Preserving coproducts of spans] As observed in \cite[\S{C3.11}]{grandis2019}, for any functor $F: \cat{C} \to \cat{D}$ between categories with pullbacks, there is a unitary colax functor
+\begin{example}[Preserving coproducts of spans] As observed in \citep[\S{C3.11}]{grandis2019}, for any functor $F: \cat{C} \to \cat{D}$ between categories with pullbacks, there is a unitary colax functor

 that applies $F$ pointwise to spans and maps between them, and $\Span{F}$ is pseudo if and only if $F$ preserves pullbacks.